timcheadle/timcheadle.com/source/about.html.markdown

 to moving, I spent five years working as an engineering manager at Google in San Francisco.

+Most of my time is spent building [Umba](http://shop.umbassadors.com), a startup focused on curating creative handmade goods that delight and inspire.
+I joined as CTO in 2013 and love working with my team and our partner artists to build a product that our customers love.

 In 2011 I founded a web engineering consultancy called [Rational Means](http://rationalmeans.com), where I help companies use technology to grow and improve their business.
 In practice, this means building primarily Ruby on Rails apps,